How to Master Phone Photography

 While smartphones have enabled us to take pictures on the go, their cameras are still sensitive to movement.
 You can lean on a wall to prevent your arms or hands from moving.

-* Freezing Temperature – How To Prevent Freezing Shutdown.
+* Freezing Temperature: How to Prevent a Freezing Shutdown.

-In case you notice, the battery dropped from 80% to 15% in seconds outside in the cold weather!!
+Notably, the battery dropped from 80% to 15% in seconds outside in the cold weather.

-Freezing temperatures are typical in the United States and Canada during winter.
+Freezing temperatures are typical in the United States and Canada during the winter months.

 Some features might not work as expected outside of those temperatures, so it’s essential to keep the temperature in mind during the winter, just like your camera.

-Smartphone manufacturers warn that phones in extreme temperatures could have permanent damage !!
+Smartphone manufacturers warn that phones exposed to extreme temperatures could suffer permanent damage.

 Keep your phone in your pants or jacket pocket.
 It will help keep internal temperatures higher since it is kept warm by the user’s body heat.